LeoNero/download-music/README.md

 ## Usage
 There are two ways you can use Download music.
-* The first option is going to the website, search a video and download it.
+* The first option is going to the website, searching a video and downloading it.
 * The second option is simply doing a request to our api:
 ```
 GET /api/download/mp3/:videoId